-Sleeping on your side is another great way to keep the head in a neutral position, providing that your chin is straight and not tucked down towards the chest.
+Sleeping on your side is another great way to keep the head in a neutral position, providing that your chin is not tucked down towards the chest.

 Use a memory foam pillow that allows you to keep your neck in a neutral position.
 If your shoulder is close to or is pressing against your ear, the pillow is too tall.

 Avoid sleeping on your stomach or any position where your hands are higher than your head.
 These positions put an excessive amount of stress on one side of your neck.